October 6, 2022

 5.1.
 What is website accessibility?

-Website accessibility is a practice of ensuring that people with disabilities have equal access to websites, without any barriers that prevent interaction with websites.
-There are international, regional and local laws, as well as international standards which set out requirements for accessibility of websites by the disabled.
-Examples include the UN Convention on the Rights of Persons with Disabilities, Americans with Disabilities Act (ADA), EU Website Accessibility Directive, the European Accessibility Act, and the Web Content Accessibility Guidelines (WCAG).
+There are international, regional, and local laws, as well as international standards which set out requirements for the accessibility of websites by people with disabilities.
+Examples include the UN Convention on the Rights of Persons with Disabilities, the Americans with Disabilities Act (ADA), The Rehabilitation Act of 1973, the EU Website Accessibility Directive, the European Accessibility Act, and the Web Content Accessibility Guidelines (WCAG 2.1).

 5.2.
 Why do you need web accessibility?